aegiacometti/netor/docs/source/introduction.rst

 So, as i love to learn and to build things, i decided to start this adventure of learning and develop a personal tool using Python, in an OpenSource manner.

+TODOs
+*****

+* Add encryption to store the userID password in TinyDB.
+* Ansible modify user configuration ./ansible/ and ./ansible.cfg
+* After using "netoconf":  Modify ".ansible.cfg and Redirect Salt files (master, minion, proxy, etc) to new directory and restart SaltStack
+* Work on bash scripts to mirror common Ansible and SaltStack operations in order to make it easier to use them and start learning about them

 Limitations
 ***********
 If you change you ``neto_home_directory`` you have to update the PATH environment variable